Nationally Significant Infrastructure Projects: The stages of the NSIP process and how you can have your say

 The applicant must consult:

 Any concerns about the way in which the applicant is carrying out their pre-application consultation should be raised with the applicant as soon as possible so that they can respond to any issues.
 Concerns can also be raised with the relevant local authority.
-When the application has been submitted the Planning Inspectorate will ask the relevant local authorities for their views on the consultation.
-This is known as an ‘adequacy of consultation’ request.
+When the application has been submitted the Planning Inspectorate will ask the relevant local authorities for their views on the applicant’s pre-application consultation.
+Local authorities are invited to submit an ‘adequacy of consultation representation’, which can include any concerns or issues reported by members of the public.

-Further information about the local authorities adequacy of consultation response can be found in the Planning Inspectorate’s Advice for local authorities.
+Further information about local authority adequacy of consultation representations can be found in the Planning Inspectorate’s Advice for local authorities.

 What the applicant must do after the statutory consultation